Glare from Solar Modules: Causes, Risks, and Solutions

 The reflection of light on different surfaces can be divided into 2 categories:

-• Specular reflection: Light is reflected at a precise angle, like on a mirror (angle of incidence = angle of reflection).
+• Specular reflection: Light is reflected at a precise angle, like in a mirror (angle of incidence = angle of reflection).
 This mainly occurs on smooth glass surfaces.

-• Diffuse reflection: The rougher the glass surface, the more the light is scattered in different directions upon reflection.
-This significantly reduces the luminance perceived by the observer.
+• Diffuse reflection: The rougher the glass surface, the more the light is scattered in different directions during reflection.
+This massively reduces the luminance for the observer.

 Since diffuse reflection distributes light over a wider angular range, diffusely reflecting surfaces appear similarly bright from different viewing directions.
 In contrast, specular reflection produces extremely high brightness at the reflection angle.
 Typically, surfaces exhibit a reflection behavior that is a combination of specular and diffuse reflection.